Staying in Moroccan Riads was the most rewarding hotel experience I ever had.

 Moroccan Riads are architectural gems

-Moroccan architecture is all about amazing interiors and humble exteriors, and this contrast leaves you in awe each time you step in a new Riad.
+Moroccan architecture is all about amazing interiors and humble exteriors, and this contrast leaves you in awe each time you step into a new Riad.
 The crafts behind their interior design are considered arts, and you’ll surely agree after taking this visual tour of the Moroccan Riads I’ve stayed in.

 Each riad has a magnificent interior courtyard, similar to an Andalusian patio.
 The most beautiful ones also have a small pool at the center, among other gorgeous elements like fountains, mosaics, Berber carpets and an abundance of plants.